ghowa/dhd2020/README.md

 # Repository for the Workshop "Deep Learning and Visual Media", Tue 3 March 2020, DHd 2020
 ## Installation

+-1.
+Installing Detectron2 on **Linux** systems is pretty straightforward.

+For **Windows 10**, a relatively easy solution is to install the Windows subsystem for Linux, instructions here: https://docs.microsoft.com/en-us/windows/wsl/install-win10.
+You will have to install the following packages as well (in the shell): python, python-dev and opencv-python.

+For **OS X**, you can try to follow the Anaconda instructions posted here: https://medium.com/deepvisionguru/how-to-embed-detectron2-in-your-computer-vision-project-817f29149461.
+Please note that this is not yet compatible with our demo.py script, we hope to fix that soon.

 0. Clone this repository and enter folder (or download, extract and enter folder):
 ```
 git clone https://github.com/ghowa/dhd2020.git